 Re-Parenting the Inner Child

-Another piece of this work involves re-parenting the inner child.
-I’ve realized that the younger version of myself, who believed it wasn’t safe to fully express herself, still needs love, support, and a safe space to play and explore.
+Furthermore, another important piece of this work involves re-parenting the inner child.
+Additionally, the younger version of myself still needs love, support, and a safe space to play and explore.
+She once believed it was not safe to fully express herself.

-I connected with this inner child and let her know that she could now speak her truth, be silly, be spontaneous—whatever she needed.
-I offered her a stage to be fully heard, and she responded with a new sense of confidence and trust.
+I connected with this inner child and let her know that she could now speak her truth, be silly, and be spontaneous.
+I offered her a stage to express herself fully, and she responded with a new sense of confidence and trust.

 “I can take up space.
 I can be heard.
 I can share my wisdom.”